 Syrian army gains ground on Jordan border in southwest

-BEIRUT/AMMAN: The Syrian army and its allies seized control of a 30 km (19 mile) stretch of Syria's border with Jordan from rebels in an attack on Thursday, two rebel groups said.
+BEIRUT/AMMAN: The Syrian army and its allies seized control of at least 30 km (19 miles) of Syria's border with Jordan from rebels in an attack on Thursday, two rebel groups and a Syrian military source said.

 A military media unit run by Hezbollah, a close ally of the Syrian government, said the army and its allies had gained control over all checkpoints and border posts on the border in Sweida, one of four Syrian provinces that border Jordan.